LarsEivind96/Kunstutstilling/README.md

 # Documentation
 Below is a description of how the website is set up, its key features, and how we have complied to the technological requirements for this project.

+## Responsive design
+To ensure a responsive user interface we use viewport alongside media queries to dynamically scale and position elements on the screen.
+The navigation bar switches between showing the navigation links (Home, Gallery, Favorites) and displaying a side drawer which can be toggled to display the same links.
+The SVG element and the text on the home screen is displayed horizontally next to each other on a big screen, and underneath one another on a mobile screen.
+In addition, the buttons to change theme and the sound control panel is either displayed at the bottom of the page (on a big screen), or in the side drawer (on a small screen).

+Font sizes are either set to a size which fits all screen sizes, dynamically adjusted using viewport, or changed across screen sizes through media queries.

+For the Gallery and Favorite screens, the SVGs are either displayed in a 3x3, 2x4 or 1x8 grid depending on the size of the screen.

+## SVG

 ## HTML Web storage

 We have implemented both local storage and sessions storage in our project.